 Plan ahead for a good time to start your fast.
 Decide how many days you want to juice fast/feast.
 If it’s only for one to three days, then a quiet weekend would be a good time.
 Plan a weekend to be free of appointments or errands.

-At least 3-7 days before you’re about to start your juice fast, cut down on the regular foods, some might even be harmful.
+At least 3-7 days before you’re about to start your juice fast, gradually cut down on the amount of that you eat, especially processed foods.
 Begin to eat more and more fresh fruits/vegetables.

-Reduce taking processed foods, soft drinks, alcohol and nicotine.
-Dairy products, eggs, sugar, wheat should also be eliminated from your diet.
+Reduce eating foods that are high in sugar, salt and fats.
+Avoid sugary, soft drinks, alcohol and nicotine.
+Dairy products, meat, sugar, wheat should also be eliminated from your diet.

 Remember, for a successful juice fast, discipline and determination work hand-in-hand and are important in determining the outcome of your fast.
 If you KNOW the benefits of your juice fast, it might make life easier for you.